-“Aurora” falls in a SF Goldilocks zone.
-It has just enough action, just enough details, just enough of plot twists, just enough of diverse real world science to be educating as well as entertaining.
+“Aurora” falls in an SF Goldilocks zone.
+It has just enough action, just enough details, just enough of plot twists, just enough of diverse real-world science to be educating as well as entertaining.
 The unusual narrator is a plus, as wells as a female protagonist, Freya, and her mother, Devi, who is “the closest the ship had to a captain.”
 The protagonist doesn’t have a classical love interest, which is also a plus in my opinion.
-If a cannot warm up to a sketchy, pessimistic Devi that never develops any deep relationships, it probably reflects my indoctrinated mind.
+If I cannot warm up to a sketchy, pessimistic Devi that never develops any deep relationships, it probably reflects my indoctrinated mind.

 However, if the average SF author invents insurmountable problems for a protagonist to overcome, heroically (The Martian is the latest and most celebrated example), Robinson invents the problems so his characters can fail, spectacularly.

 The ship’s society is a representative democracy, ruled by the loose agglomeration of councils.
-After taking part in Wikipedia community, I can believe in this mode of government.
+After taking part in the Wikipedia community, I believe in the viability of this mode of government.
 But given the propensity of human societies adopt a pyramidal structure with a figurehead on top (The French revolution, Jimbo Wales), I don’t believe that a serious crisis will not result in a defined leadership – and a standing security force.

 The main problem

-Ultimately, a hard SF – as opposed to speculative fiction – writer should remain an optimist, which I belive K.S.
+Ultimately, in hard SF – as opposed to speculative fiction – writer should remain an optimist, which I believe K.S.
 Robertson is not anymore.
 He invents the problems, including the ultimate idea of the book: humans cannot live not only outside our Solar system but the Earth.
 If they try, they fail.

 However, I don’t want to finish on a sad note.
 The fact that I read 500 pages book in two days and will read any other new book by K.S.
 Robertson, even if it starts from pages and pages about kayaking, speaks for itself.